microchip-pic-avr-examples/dpsk3-power-boost-voltage-mode-control/README.md

 - - -

 ## Description
-This code example demonstrates the implementation of a simple voltage mode control loop for the synchronous boost converter.
+This code example demonstrates the implementation of a simple voltage mode control loop for the asynchronous boost converter.
 The loop implementation also includes the required state machine managing board status analysis, start-up control, operation monitoring, fault handling and auto-restart capability.
-The boost converter state machine is based on a generic library package, which is configured and run in user code.
+The boost converter state machine is based on a generic library package, which is configured and executed in user code.

 This code example also includes the LCD driver allowing users to observe runtime data on the on-board LC display.
 The on-board user switch `USER` is allows users to change the active display page to observe input voltage, output voltage, output current and board temperature.